 Undersized enclosure that precludes engagement in a full range of normal movements and behaviours, including running, digging, foraging and climbing.
 Structural enhancements, furnishings and other enrichment is rudimentary and have little relevance to the animal.
 Furthermore, little shelter opportunities are provided.

-African crested porcupine
+June 2022 African crested porcupine

-forests, mountains, sandhill deserts
+Natural habitat: forests, mountains, sandhill deserts

 Undersized enclosure that precludes engagement in a full range of normal movements and behaviours, including foraging.
-These animals can have home ranges up to 91 hectaresxiv.
+These animals can have home ranges up to 91 hectaresxxiv.
 Structural enhancements, furnishings and other enrichment is rudimentary and have little relevance to the animal.
 A lack of adequate privacy areas that would allow the animal to remove themselves from the view of visitors or from animals in nearby enclosures.

-Tegu lizard
+June 2022 Tegu lizard

-rainforest, swamps, meadows
+of animals Natural habitat: 1 Natural habitat: rainforest, swamps, meadows